Top 15 Link Building Mistakes to Avoid In 2019 [How to Fix Them Easily]

-Link building has always been an indispensable part of SEO strategy.
+Link building has always been an indispensable part of off page SEO strategy.

 Last year Backlinko analyzed over 1 million Google search results and found that backlinks impacted search engine rankings more than any other ranking factor.